Wednesday, November 20, 2024

 SMOKE:

-produced from volcanic emissions and industrial activity from major
+volcanic emissions and industrial activity from major urban centers

-urban centers within the southern area of Mexico.
+within the central and southern regions of Mexico.

 THIS TEXT PRODUCT IS PRIMARILY INTENDED TO DESCRIBE SIGNIFICANT AREAS OF